Campus Improvement Plan

 ILT

-Strategy 2: EB students will participate in SWRL lessons during Lion Time to improve academic achievement and move to dismissal in TELPAS.
+Strategy 2: EB students will be identified, placed in targeted intervention groups, and will participate in SWRL lessons during "Lion Time" advisory to improve academic achievement and move to dismissal in TELPAS

-Strategy's Expected Result/Impact: More students moving into mainstream general education classes.
+Strategy's Expected Result/Impact: More students moving into mainstream general education classes

 Staff Responsible for Monitoring: Teachers